Thomas-yx/RA-GCNv1/README.md

 For example, if your skeleton files are stored in `<your_path>/nturgbd_skeletons_s001_to_s017/`, then the **'--path'** parameter should be set to `<your_path>`, e.g. `/data4/yfsong/NTU_RGBD`.
 Note that the folder which stores skeleton files must be named as `nturgbd_skeletons_s001_to_s017`.

 * (2) **'--config_id'** or **'-c'**: The config of RA-GCN.
 You must use this parameter in the command line or the program will output an error.
-There are 4 configs given in the **configs** folder, which can be illustrated in the following tabel.
+There are 4 configs given in the **'configs'** folder, which can be illustrated in the following tabel.

 | config_id | 3301      | 3302      | 3303      | 3304      |
 | :-------: | :-------: | :-------: | :-------: | :-------: |